Morningstar88/20-Apps-to-Help-Earth/README.md

 <img src="http://i.imgur.com/zvU5EHg.jpg" text-align="center">

-###This is a collection of mobile and web apps that solve water shortages, deforestation, poverty, job creation, microfinance.
-We have most of the technology we need to run our own affairs, without interference from large scale organizations.
+<h3>This is a collection of mobile and web apps that solve water shortages, deforestation, poverty, job creation, microfinance.
+We have most of the technology we need to run our own affairs, without interference from large scale organizations.</h3>
 <br><br><br><br>

-###Part One: Production Ready Apps.
+<h3>Part One: Production Ready Apps.</h3>
 - Food Sharing Apps.
 - Free Computer Education.
 - Fair Priced Computer Courses.